fairdirect/foodrescue-app/README.md

     cd /some/out-of-source/path/
     git clone https://github.com/nu-book/zxing-cpp.git
     cd zxing-cpp
-    git checkout 57c4a89
+    git checkout 96b6a83

     mkdir -p build/linux_amd64 && cd build/linux_amd64
     cmake ../..
     make
-    sudo checkinstall --pkgname zxing-cpp --pkgversion "1.0.8+57c4a89" --nodoc make install sudo ldconfig
+    sudo checkinstall --pkgname zxing-cpp --pkgversion "1.1.1+96b6a83" --nodoc make install sudo ldconfig
     ```

-    TODO: In the above instructions, do a shallow clone that contains the history only starting from the relevant commit 57c4a89.
+    TODO: In the above instructions, do a shallow clone that contains the history only starting from the relevant commit.
 Not sure if there is any good solution for that, though ([see](https://stackoverflow.com/q/31278902)).

 8. **Install the remaining Qt header files (optional).** To be able to access all components of Qt in your code without having to install more packages on demand, you can install all the Qt header files already: